 7. CPU Z

 CPU-Z is also a good option for those who want to overclock their CPU.
 Even though the software does not include overclocking functions, it can assist you in creating a report with your device's hardware characteristics, which you can then utilize with an overclocking solution such as HWMonitor.

 NZXT CAM is quick, efficient, and simple to use, giving you complete control over your computer.
 It enables you to examine your computer's activity, from processor load to broadband usage.
-You can constantly keep an eye on how your active applications are using your gaming PC and track down any faults as soon as possible to guarantee optimal functioning.
+You can constantly monitor how your active applications use your gaming PC and track down any faults as soon as possible to guarantee optimal functioning.

-With their steady, low-impact in-game overlay, you can also track your FPS, bandwidth, and more.
-It also gives you the option to configure your fans and lighting to behave differently at different times of the day.
+With their steady, low-impact in-game overlay, you can track your FPS, bandwidth, and more.
+It also allows you to configure your fans and lighting to behave differently at different times of the day.
 For example, you can configure the lights to turn on gradually as your day begins and your cooling equipment to run at a higher power later on.

 Speccy is a free system information utility from Piriform.
 It is the best system information utility accessible, with a simple interface, mobile compatibility, and a comprehensive list of software and hardware.

-Moreover, Speccy allows you to observe the real-time temperature of all the critical components.
+Moreover, Speccy allows you to observe the critical components' real-time temperature.
 You can scan any component and save the results as a snapshot, text, or XML file.